Technology Timeline

 Mark Zuckerberg and his college roommates launched Facebook, Inc.

-• 2005: Launch of YouTube and Addition of Section 409A to the Internal Revenue Code
+• Launch of YouTube and Addition of Section 409A to the Internal Revenue Code2005

 YouTube, LLC was founded.
 Section 409A, a provision of the Internal Revenue Code, was added to regulate deferred compensation.

-• 2007: Introduction of the iPhone and Start of the Great Recession
+• Introduction of the iPhone and Start of the Great Recession2007

 Apple Inc. released the iPhone smartphone.
 The Great Recession began with the subprime mortgage crisis.

-• 2008: Financial crisis and Start of Tesla Roadster production
+• Financial crisis and Start of Tesla Roadster production2008

 The financial crisis triggered by the subprime mortgage collapse led to a global recession.
 Tesla, Inc. began production of the Tesla Roadster, its first electric car model.

-• 2009: Collapse of the Madoff Ponzi scheme and End of the Great Recession
+• Collapse of the Madoff Ponzi scheme and End of the Great Recession2009

 Bernard Madoff's Ponzi scheme collapsed, causing financial losses for investors.
 The Great Recession officially ended.